Published on

 Settings icon

 Step 2.
-Go to the "Advanced features" section;
+Navigate to the "Advanced features" section;

 Android Auto item

 Step 5.
-Remove all the accepted cars from the list using 3 dot button (Forget all cars option).
+Remove all accepted cars from the list using the three-dot menu button (Forget all cars option);

 Forget all cars option